 Two more of the 1898 mileposts located

-Willow pattern china from my garden, date uncertain, with a history of the design
+Willow pattern china from my garden, 19th-20th century, with a history of the design

 A Chester Local List Workshop – what is local listing all about?